ChenxingWang93/learning-webgl/obsidian/Transformations/Clip space projection.md

 # 2D

 In the [[Hello world WebGL#From clip space to pixels|webGL basics article]] we saw a technique to be able to pass data to the shader in pixels instead of **clip space** units.
 We could apply all the transformations seen above.
 However, as these operations are always the same, it is best to calculate the matrix and hardcode it ourselves.
-The result for 2D is as follows:
+This is sometimes called **projection matrix** and looks like this:

 ```js
 function getClipSpaceMatrix3() {